Join us Monday-Friday from 11 am - 4 pm &

 We are cooking for you!

 Café Blackadder is focused on providing high-quality, fresh and local food.
-We buy from Buckeye Acres Farm and other local producers & Julie has her own garden!
+We buy from Buckeye Acres Farm and other local producers & Julie has her own herb garden!
 (Some of the herbs are growing in the window of the cafe`!)
 And now, locally made, wood fire baked artisan bread by Carl Schick!
 Please see our menu for more information on our lovely homemade soups, fresh & tasty salads & sandwiches, appetizing starters, and divine desserts.

 (We do add seasonal items and new favorites, so our menu changes from time to time)